vmware/vic-product/docs/user_doc/vic_vsphere_admin/service_status.md

 1. Connect to the vSphere Integrated Containers appliance by using SSH.
 2. Run one of the following commands to check the status of one of the vSphere Integrated Containers services:

-  - vSphere Integrated Containers Registry: `systemctl status harbor`
+  - vSphere Integrated Containers Registry: `systemctl status harbor.service`
-  - vSphere Integrated Containers Management Portal services: `systemctl status admiral`
+  - vSphere Integrated Containers Management Portal services: `systemctl status admiral.service`
-  - Embedded file server: `systemctl status fileserver`
+  - Embedded file server: `systemctl status fileserver.service`

 **Result**